Chili Con Carne Recipe | Classic Beef & Bean Chili (Large-Batch)

 Ingredients

-2. Stir in tomatoes, reserved liquid from kidney beans, tomato sauce, sugar, chili powder, and salt.
-Simmer uncovered.
+2. Build the Sauce: Stir in the canned tomatoes, the reserved liquid from the kidney beans, the tomato sauce, sugar, chili powder, and salt.
+Bring to a gentle simmer and leave uncovered.

 Chili Con Carne FAQ